Have you been selected on your provincial / territorial team?

 What to bring, how to prepare and other tips in this section.

 Provincial and territorial transportation is organized by each team.
 National transportation to Victoria is organized by FJCF.
 Depending on your location, teams could be transported by plane, bus or train.
-Schedules will be known in 2020.
+Schedules will be known closer to the Games.

 Teams that will use ground transportation are: Alberta and British Columbia.